Contrasting Quantum-Si (QSI) and Its Rivals

-Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Quantum-Si to similar businesses based on the strength of its risk, analyst recommendations, valuation, dividends, institutional ownership, earnings and profitability.
+Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Quantum-Si to related businesses based on the strength of its institutional ownership, risk, valuation, earnings, profitability, dividends and analyst recommendations.

-35.5% of Quantum-Si shares are owned by institutional investors.
-Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
-34.7% of Quantum-Si shares are owned by company insiders.
-Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares Quantum-Si and its peers’ net margins, return on equity and return on assets.
+This table compares Quantum-Si and its competitors’ net margins, return on equity and return on assets.

 |Net Margins